 - Takakkaw Falls - British Columbia.
 These are very beautiful falls with a total height of 380 metres and the highest drop at 260 metres.

 - Virginia Falls - Northwest Territories.
 Last primeval large waterfall in North America.
-Here the powerful South Nahanni falls 90 meters.
-Spire of rock - Mason's Rock - standing in the middle of falls.
+Here the powerful South Nahanni falls 90 meters, width of falls reaches 259 m.
+Some 120 m tall spire of rock - Mason's Rock - stands in the middle of the falls.

 - Wapta Falls - British Columbia.
 One of most powerful falls in Canada, Kicking Horse River here falls some 30 metres high, width of waterfall 150 m.